facelessuser/RegReplace/docs/src/markdown/usage.md

 ## Use Regular Expressions on Entire File Buffer When Using Selections

-When `selection_only` is enabled, you might have a regular expression chain that lends itself better to performing the regular expression on the entire file buffer and then pick the matches under the selections as opposed to the default behavior of applying the regular expression directly to the selection buffer.
-To do this, you can use the option `regex_full_file_with_selections`.
+When `selection_only` is enabled, a regular expression chain might perform better by applying the regular expression on the entire file buffer and then pick the matches under the selections — as opposed to the default behavior of applying the regular expression directly to the selection buffer.
+This can be achieved via the `regex_full_file_with_selections` option:

 ```js
     {